A Survey on Speech Large Language Models for Understanding: Challenges

 \subsection{Instruction sensitivity}

-Instruction sensitivity in LLMs has been extensively explored within natural language processing (NLP), where it is widely regarded as a key indicator of model robustness~\cite{liu2023lost}.
-Robustness refers to an LLM’s ability to maintain consistent task performance when faced with semantically equivalent but linguistically varied instructions.
+Instruction sensitivity in LLMs has been extensively explored within natural language processing (NLP), where it is widely regarded as a key indicator of model robustness~\cite{liu2023lost, sclar2024quantifying}.
+Robustness refers to the ability of LLMs to maintain consistent task performance when faced with semantically equivalent but linguistically varied instructions.
 These variations may include character-level differences (e.g., punctuation), synonym substitution, rephrased sentence structure, or even different requested output formats.

-In the audio domain, the IFEval‑Audio benchmark~\cite{xu2024ifeval} provides a six‑dimensional perspective—Content, Capitalization, Symbol, List Structure, Length, and Format—to evaluate instruction‑following performance in end-to-end or cascaded LLMs integrated with audio modality.
-However, this benchmark only assesses dialogue performance, focusing on whether models preserve the semantics of chat and QA interactions, and uses LLMs to verify if responses maintain semantic consistency.
-While useful, this is far from sufficient for the unified speech understanding LLMs studied in this work, which require evaluation across a broader range of SLU tasks beyond conversational compliance.
+In the audio domain, the IFEval-Audio benchmark~\cite{xu2024ifeval} provides a six-dimensional perspective on instruction-following performance in end-to-end or cascaded LLMs that integrate the audio modality.
+It evaluates models along six dimensions: Content, Capitalization, Symbol, List Structure, Length, and Format.
+However, this benchmark only assesses dialog performance, focusing on whether models preserve the semantics of chat and QA interactions, and uses LLMs to verify if responses maintain semantic consistency.
+Although useful, this is far from sufficient for the unified speech understanding LLMs studied in this work, which require evaluation across a broader range of SLU tasks beyond conversational compliance.

 Speech LLMs are expected to produce reliable outputs for SLU tasks, which require both acoustic perception and shallow semantic reasoning.
-While these models typically perform well on instructions encountered during training, two critical challenges emerge in real-world scenarios where the same or similar task requirements are expressed using varied instructions: \begin{enumerate} \item \textbf{Instruction following failure:} the model sometimes fails to correctly follow the given instruction. \item \textbf{Instruction-induced performance instability:} Even when the model appears to follow the instruction, its performance on the task may fluctuate unpredictably. \end{enumerate}
+Although these models typically perform well on instructions encountered during training, two critical challenges emerge in real-world scenarios where the same or similar task requirements are expressed using varied instructions: \begin{enumerate} \item \textbf{Instruction following failure:} the model sometimes fails to correctly follow the given instruction. \item \textbf{Instruction-induced performance instability:} Even when the model appears to follow the instruction, its performance on the task may fluctuate unpredictably. \end{enumerate}